zultron/autoclave_control/README.md

 the Google Play store, and for Linux, Mac OS X and Windows directly from the [QtQuickVCP][qqvcp] project.
 See the below screenshot.
 The idle, boil, steam and heat stages in green are done.
-The current stage is 8+ minutes into a 30 minute sterilization.
+The current stage is 15+ minutes into a 30 minute sterilization.
 That and the blue-colored cool stage are not yet done.
-The button controls on the left are enable/disable and start/stop.
+The button controls on the left are enable/disable, start/stop, and a link to the graphs.
 The indicators on the upper right are process elapsed time, burner duty cycle, pressure and temperature.

 ![Autoclave GUI](images/autoclave-gui.png)

-The `autoclave-logger` component captures process data with [rrdtool][rrdtool] and generates graphs like the one below, which shows an entire cycle.
-The enable button was pressed just after 13:40, and the autoclave heated up to the idle temperature, set at 80 degrees.
-Just before 14:00, the start button was pressed.
-The water was heated to 100 degrees in the boil stage, and the valve was opened (blue curve) for ten minutes with the burner at 100% (bottom yellow curve).
+The `autoclave-logger` component captures process data with [rrdtool][rrdtool] and generates graphs like the one below, which shows an entire cycle on a real machine.
+The autoclave was already warmed up to 29.4 deg. from a previous run when the start button was pressed shortly after 03:00.
+The water was heated to 100 degrees in the boil stage, and the valve was opened (thick blue curve) for ten minutes with the burner at 100% (yellow curve; 0% at 100, 100% at 110).
 Then the valve closed and the autoclave was heated to the 121 degree sterilization temperature.
 Pressure was also measured at 15 PSIG (solid orange curve).
-After 30 minutes, the burner was turned off and the autoclave cooled to 99 degrees, and the cycle was finished.
-After that, the autoclave continued to cool until reaching the 80 degree idle temperature.
+After 30 minutes, the burner was turned off and the autoclave cooled to 32 degrees (not shown), and the cycle was finished.
+After that, the autoclave switch back to idle mode at 20 degrees.

 ![Autoclave logger](images/autoclave-logger.png)